 First opened in 1781, the Old Country Store and Museum in Moultonborough is considered one of the oldest businesses – and possibly the oldest general store – in the U.S.

 This sunny-yellow store with its original foundation still intact is brimming with little wonders, knick-knacks, locally made foods, New England souvenirs, and a candy counter where you can try old-fashioned candy.
-The top floor holds a small museum for the history of the store and Moultonborough.
+The top floor holds a small museum for the history of the store and Moultonborough and could definitely be one of the things to do with family in New Hampshire!

-If a museum that exhibits a variety of items covering local history, natural science, and decorative arts sounds fascinating, the Woodman Museum in Dover might be just the place for you.
+If you’re looking for things to do in Dover NH and a museum that exhibits a variety of items covering local history, natural science, and decorative arts sounds fascinating, the Woodman Museum in Dover might be just the place for you.
 Apart from cool intrigues and oddities displayed across four historical buildings, you’ll find the oldest sycamore tree in Strafford County, a lovely garden, and the oldest house in Dover (built in 1675!).

-We like our beer, period.
+What’s there to do in New Hampshire?
+Well, we like our beer!
 In fact, there are almost 100 craft breweries across the state, serving up their unique styles for every kind of beer lover.
 To make it easy on yourself, why not sample them all in one place at the NH Brewfest in Portsmouth?
 This festival features over 150 beers from 50 NH brewers!
-There’s a good chance you’ll find a new favorite.
+There’s a good chance you’ll find a new favorite; this is squarely in the fun things to do for adults in NH category!

 While NH Brewfest is perfect if you’re interested solely in NH brewers, the New England Brewfest highlights all of New England’s best.
 New England’s official beer festival, New England Brewfest, is held in Woodstock, NH (which we’re pretty proud of).